• Skip to primary navigation

 RiceProvides even weight distribution; readily available in most kitchensFill the pie crust with uncooked rice, covering the entire surface evenly

-CoinsHeavy and compact; can be sanitized before usePlace a layer of coins over parchment paper on the pie crust, ensuring they cover the surface
+CoinsHeavy and compact; can be sanitized before usePlace a layer of coins over parchment paper on the pie crust, making sure they cover the surface

 Metal ChainOffers even weight distribution; adjustable for various pie sizesCoil a length of metal chain on parchment paper on the pie crust, making sure it covers the surface

-Steel BallsDense and heavy; provides consistent pressure on the crustPlace steel balls evenly on parchment paper on the pie crust, ensuring they cover the surface
+Steel BallsDense and heavy; provides consistent pressure on the crustPlace steel balls evenly on parchment paper on the pie crust, making sure they cover the surface

 1 - Dried Beans